-Building on its success as a provider of on-premise enterprise software, SAP wanted to expand its offerings and launch a cloud platform to deliver SAP solutions.
+Building on its success as a provider of on-premises enterprise software, SAP wanted to expand its offerings and launch a cloud platform to deliver SAP solutions.

-Creating comprehensive SaaS and PaaS offerings would allow existing customers to reduce their infrastructure investments while also lowering barriers to entry, potentially attracting new customers for whom SAP software was previously not viable.
+Creating comprehensive software-as-a-service (SaaS) and platform-as-a-service (PaaS) offerings would allow existing customers to reduce their infrastructure investments while also lowering barriers to entry, potentially attracting new customers for whom SAP software was previously not viable.

 To address demand for always-available business applications, SAP needed to ensure its cloud offering would meet enterprise requirements.
-Martin Heisig, Senior Vice President SAP HANA Enterprise Cloud at SAP SE, said: “To give customers the true SAP experience, we needed to ensure that they could take full advantage of the cloud across all their functions, from HR and procurement through to production and logistics.
+Martin Heisig, senior vice president SAP HANA Enterprise Cloud at SAP SE, says: “To give customers the true SAP experience, we needed to ensure that they could take full advantage of the cloud across all their functions, from HR and procurement through to production and logistics.
 Offering this leaves no margin for service interruptions or maintenance windows.”

-Martin Heisig said: “We operate 100,000 virtual machines in 50 data centers for our internal and external workloads.
-The majority of our servers run SUSE Linux Enterprise Server, and we are working closely with SUSE to standardize our IT environment and reduce operating costs by automating more operational processes and increasing the number of virtualized systems.”
+Heisig says: “We operate 100,000 virtual machines in 50 data centers for our internal and external workloads.
+The majority of our servers run SLES, and we are working closely with SUSE to standardize our IT environment and reduce operating costs by automating more operational processes and increasing the number of virtualized systems.”

-SAP’s cloud business is expanding rapidly, with the business currently experiencing triple-digit growth.
-“A challenge as we grow is to use our resources as efficiently as possible, so as to realize economies of scale, increase our profits and build a sustainable SAP cloud business model,” said Martin Heisig.
+SAP’s cloud business is expanding rapidly with the business currently experiencing triple-digit growth.
+“A challenge as we grow is to use our resources as efficiently as possible, so as to realize economies of scale, increase our profits and build a sustainable SAP cloud business model,” says Heisig.

 SUSE has proven to be an ideal platform for the OpenStack solution, which is crucial to SAP’s data center operations and the more general cloud strategy.
 By taking advantage of this technology, SAP benefits from an open, reliable, highly flexible platform that grows at the pace of business.

-Martin Heisig said: “We run mission-critical applications for thousands of customers who trust us to take security seriously.
+Heisig says: “We run mission-critical applications for thousands of customers who trust us to take security seriously.
 Working with SUSE, we are constantly tightening system security in our cloud platform, helping customers who run SAP applications in their own data centers to improve security without additional costs.”

-SAP is now considering deploying SUSE Linux Enterprise Live Patching to get even closer to zero downtime.
+SAP is now considering deploying SLE Live Patching to get even closer to zero downtime.
 With 24/7 availability being critical for so many SAP customers, avoiding downtime while ensuring systems are on the latest patch level would be a great benefit.